 - business case A structured proposal for USPS business process improvement that functions as a decision package for USPS leadership.
 A business case includes an analysis of business process needs or problems, proposed solution, assumptions and constraints, alternatives, life cycle costs, benefits/cost analysis, and investment risk analysis.
-In some government agencies, a business case is called a functional economic analysis (FEA). - business mail entry unit (BMEU) The area of a postal facility where a mailer presents for acceptance bulk mail or presorted mail.
-It includes dedicated platform space, office space, and a staging area on the workroom floor.
-(See also detached mail unit.)
-(Formerly called bulk mail acceptance unit, platform acceptance unit, or weigher's station.) - business process focus A view of the USPS as an enterprise that exists to create value for our customers and stakeholders via use of a cross-functional process orientation to our work. - business process improvement (BPI) The betterment of the Postal Service's business practices through the analysis of activities to reduce or eliminate non-value added activities or costs, while at the same time maintaining or improving quality, productivity, timeliness, or other strategic or business purposes as evidenced by measures of performance.
-Also called functional process improvement. - business process reengineering (BPR) is a radical improvement approach that critically examines, rethinks, and redesigns mission product and service processes within the Postal Service's political environment.
+In some government agencies, a business case is called a functional economic analysis (FEA). - business mail entry unit (BMEU) The area of a postal facility where mailers present bulk, presorted, and permit mail for acceptance.
+The BMEU includes dedicated platform space, office space, and a staging area on the workroom floor. - business process focus A view of the USPS as an enterprise that exists to create value for our customers and stakeholders via use of a cross-functional process orientation to our work. - business process improvement (BPI) The betterment of the Postal Service's business practices through the analysis of activities to reduce or eliminate non-value added activities or costs, while at the same time maintaining or improving quality, productivity, timeliness, or other strategic or business purposes as evidenced by measures of performance.
+(Also called functional process improvement.) - business process reengineering (BPR) is a radical improvement approach that critically examines, rethinks, and redesigns mission product and service processes within the Postal Service's political environment.
 It achieves dramatic mission performance gains from multiple customer and stakeholder perspectives.
-It is a key part of a process management approach for optimal performance that continually evaluates, adjusts, or removes processes. - business reply mail (BRM) Specially printed postcards, envelopes, cartons, and labels that may be mailed without postage prepayment.
-Postage and fees are collected when the mail is delivered back to the original sender.
-This domestic service enables authorized mailers to receive First-Class Mail, without prepaid postage, back from customers by paying the postage and fee on receipt of the mailpieces.
-(Compare with courtesy reply mail, International Business Reply Service, and meter reply mail.)
+It is a key part of a process management approach for optimal performance that continually evaluates, adjusts, or removes processes. - business reply mail (BRM) A domestic service that allows a mailer to receive First-Class Mail back from customers and pay postage only for the pieces returned to the mailer from the original distribution of BRM pieces.
+These pieces must have a specific address and format.
+Postage and fees are collected when the mail is delivered back to the original mailer. - business route A city delivery route on which at least 70 percent of the deliveries are to businesses.
+(Compare with residential route.)

-- Business Reply Mail Accounting System (BRMAS) An automated means of processing and rating prebarcoded business reply mail (BRM).
-Through this system, a BRM customer may be eligible for a lower per piece fee than would otherwise apply to BRM. - business route A city delivery route on which at least 70 percent of the deliveries are to businesses.
-(Compare with residential route.) - bypass mail Metered mail, permit imprint mail, and official mail arriving at a post office that does not require preparation before outgoing distribution.
+bypass mail - Metered mail, permit imprint mail, and official mail arriving at a post office that does not require preparation before outgoing distribution.
 Also, mail improperly entered into the mailstream without verification of postage or preparation.
-(See also backtrack and Presort/presorted mail.) - bypass mailings Mailings that enter the mailstream without proper acceptance through a business mail entry unit or a detached mail unit.
+(Also see backtrack and Presort/presorted mail.)

+bypass mailings - Mailings that enter the mailstream without proper acceptance through a business mail entry unit or a detached mail unit.
 Postage is not collected.